Why Being a Therapist is Important to Me

 I’m so glad you’re here

-I’m passionate about helping young people “adult,” supporting parents to be the kind of parents they wish they’d had, and guiding individuals through challenging life events or stages.
-My favorite thing about the process of therapy is how powerful the “simple” experience of sitting and talking can be.
-Some people experience the first trusting, unconditionally supportive relationship of their lives in therapy, and that singular experience allows them to feel brave enough to go forth and create more connections.
-That’s why I start our time together by listening closely, repeating back what I hear to make sure I have it right, and creating an environment where you feel heard and understood.
-This sets the stage for your transformation.
+I’m passionate about helping late-diagnosed ADHDers silence their inner critic, supporting parents to be the kind of parents they wish they’d had, and guiding individuals through challenging life events or stages.
+Some people experience the first trusting, unconditionally supportive relationship of their lives in therapy, and that singular experience allows them to feel brave enough to go forth and forge new connections.
+That’s why I start our time together by listening closely, tuning into what you’re saying (or not saying….) and creating an environment where you feel heard and understood.
+Safe, nurturing relationships are imperative for personal growth.
+You’ll find that kind of relationship with me.

 Education & Credentials